annejooyun/Heis_2020_GO/Heis_Go/orderDistributer/README.md

 }
 ```

+Whenever a message is broadcasted by any elevator, it is detected by the network module, which sends the message to the order distributer.
+If the owner ID of the order is the local ID, which means that I am to execute the order, the order is converted from an external order (ExtOrder) to an internal order (ButtonEvent), and is sent to the order handler.

-To be able to do this, this module must have information about the status of the other elevators and which orders that are already being executed.
+To be able to do all this, this module must have information about the status of the other elevators and which orders that are already being executed.
 To keep track of this information we have made three lists, that can be found in the help-function module.
 These are:

 **ELEVATOR_STATUS_LIST:**